-Where carers are applying for a Special Guardianship Order as an alternative to the child remaining on or being placed on a Care Order, the Children and Families service will undertake a means-tested assessment using the Department for Education's recommended means test calculation.
+Where carers are applying for a Special Guardianship Order as an alternative to the child remaining on or being placed on a Care Order and this is approved in the child's permanency plan placed before the court , a means-tested assessment will be carried out using the Department for Education's recommended means test calculation.
 The means test ensures that a carer may continue to receive financial support subject to any benefits they are eligible for being taken into account.

 When the 'guardian' is a former foster carer, the fostering allowance will be 'protected' for a two-year period to support the transition period.

-Financial support payable by NYCC will be subject to conditions, will be reviewed at least annually and in the case of any change in circumstances, the child will also need to be seen by the allocated social worker.
-Carers will be required to notify NYCC of any relevant changes in their circumstances including financial circumstances, which may affect financial support payable under the means test.
+Financial support payable by NYC will be subject to conditions, will be reviewed at least annually and in the case of any change in circumstances, the child will also need to be seen by the allocated social worker.

+Carers will be required to notify NYC of any relevant changes in their circumstances including financial circumstances, which may affect financial support payable under the means test.
 Financial support ceases to be payable to a special guardian or prospective special guardian when a child reaches 18 and:

-- a. the child ceases to have a home with him/her; - b. the child ceases full-time education or training and commences employment; - c. the child qualifies for [universal credit,] income support [jobseeker's allowance or employment and support allowance] in his/her own right; or - d. the child attains the AGE OF 18 unless he/she continues in full-time education or training, when it may continue until the end of the course or training he/she is then undertaking.
+- a. the child ceases to have a home with him/her; - b. the child ceases full-time education or training and commences employment; - c. the child qualifies for [universal credit,] income support [jobseeker's allowance or employment and support allowance] in his/her own right; or - d. the child attains the AGE OF 18 unless he continues in full-time education or training, when it may continue until the end of the course or training he/she is then undertaking.